Identifying Triggers For Anxiety Worksheet

 Anxiety is a powerful emotion that can take a toll on a person.
 It can affect a person’s self-esteem, stress management skills, relationships, and performance at work and school.
 Anxiety can be difficult to live with but gaining an understanding of what anxiety is and how it affects a person can be a great way to learn how to manage symptoms.

-Anxiety may feel as though it is happening for no reason sometimes, but there is always a trigger for the symptoms of anxiety.
-It is important for people who struggle with anxiety to be able to identify their own triggers.
+Anxiety may feel as though it is happening for no reason sometimes, but there is usually a trigger for symptoms of anxiety.
+It is important for people who struggle with anxiety to be able to identify their triggers.

-When affected people are able to identify and understand their triggers, they can learn how to manage them so they are not so intense.
-They also learn how their anxiety affects their lives, which can be helpful for empowering a person with anxiety to not feel less capable than others.
+When affected people can identify and understand their triggers, they can learn how to manage them so they are not so intense.
+They also learn how their anxiety affects their lives, which can help empower a person with anxiety to not feel less capable than others.

 About This Worksheet

 This is the Identifying Triggers for Anxiety worksheet.
-This worksheet is used to help a client understand what their triggers are and how they affect their anxiety and lifestyle.
+This worksheet is used to help a person understand what their triggers are and how their anxiety affects their life.

-Helping a client complete this worksheet can provide the provider with details about the client to help with accurately identifying and diagnosing the client’s condition.
+Having a client complete this worksheet can shed light on the details of their condition for both the client and the therapist.

 This worksheet is great for adults who are struggling with anxiety.
 It provides education about triggers for anxiety and can be helpful in individual and group settings.

 This worksheet is intended to be a useful tool for helping the client learn how they are affected by their anxiety.
-On this worksheet, the client will be asked questions about their triggers for anxiety, and why they induce anxious feelings.
+On this worksheet, the client will be asked questions about their triggers for anxiety, and why those triggers cause anxious feelings.

 This worksheet is great for beginning therapeutic work to help the client develop a deeper understanding of their anxiety and how to try new ways to manage it.